frontarm/navi/site/src/pages/api-reference.md

   route: (Junction | Page)[],

   // An object that can be used to access the current location, navigate
-  // programatically, or find routes for arbirtrary locations.
+  // programatically, or find routes for arbitrary locations.
   navigation: ()

   // The current location